 Research projects in the Sandberg lab

-Biology: Using these methods, we have demonstrated that most mammalian genes are expressed in bursts, where, as a first approximation, enhancer activities control burst frequencies and core promoter elements control burst sizes (Larsson et al. Nature 2019).
+Biology: Using these methods, we have for example demonstrated that most mammalian genes are expressed in bursts, where, as a first approximation, enhancer activities control burst frequencies and core promoter elements control burst sizes (Larsson et al. Nature 2019), and using 4sU-labeling we can decipher additional transcriptional bursting parameters to shed better light on how long each burst is, how a burst size is controlled and the general extent of co-bursting of nearby genes (Ramskold, Hendriks, Larsson et al. provisionally accepted).

 Interested students or postdoc candidates, please email me at rickard dot sandberg at ki.se